-standards for this grade span.
-Errors made by these students are few and minor and do not reflect gaps Students performing at this level demonstrate the knowledge and skills as described in the content Proficient with Distinction (Level 4) (Scaled Score 855-880) in knowledge and skills.
+Students performing at this level demonstrate the Students performing at this level demonstrate the standards for this grade span.
+Errors made by these students are few and minor and do not reflect gaps in knowledge and skills.

+(Scaled Score 855-880)